 The fighting between federal troops and the Tigray People’s Liberation Front that began in November 2020 has precipitated a humanitarian crisis in northern Ethiopia.
 The UN Office for the Coordination of Humanitarian Affairs reports that over 61,000 people have fled to neighbouring Sudan and 1.3 million will need aid.

 Displacement has cut off thousands from their livelihoods.
 Healthcare availability has been drastically curtailed and nearly a fourth of the population is severely malnourished.
 Harvest and market disruptions are increasing the risk of food insecurity.
 The World Food Programme estimates that up to 3 million people in the region require emergency food assistance.

 A robust, rounded response

-Development and Peace helping fund a Caritas Ethiopia project that is responding to this crisis.
+Development and Peace is helping fund a Caritas Ethiopia project that is responding to this crisis.
 The one-year project will run in 16 woredas (districts) directly affected by the war in Tigray and an additional seven woredas in the states of Benishangul-Gumuz and the Southern Nations, Nationalities and Peoples’ Region that are affected by intercommunal conflict.